m-flak/flfm/README.md

 Flask File Manager (flfm) is a WSGI application written in Python.
 If you're new to deploying and setting up WSGI applications, please search the web as that is beyond the scope of this README.

 **Features:**
-* Viewer for text files.
+* Viewer for files. _Currently Supported: Text Files, Image files_
 * Uploading of files.
 * _**Configurable**_.
 Define where users can snoop around and upload (or not) files.